Chase Claypool Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 - In last week's outing against the Ravens, Claypool totaled 37 yards on five receptions while scoring one touchdown.

-- Over his last three games, Claypool has caught 12 passes for 95 yards and one touchdown.
-He was targeted 22 times, and averaged 31.7 yards per game.
+- Over his last three games, Claypool has amassed 95 yards (on 12 grabs) and one touchdown.

 Claypool's Pittsburgh Teammates